-Initially Chanel produced her jewelery to compliment her outfits, so they were not regarded as stand-alone pieces but a part of the whole ensemble.
+Initially Chanel produced her jewellery to compliment her outfits, so they were not regarded as stand-alone pieces but a part of the whole ensemble.
 None of these pieces were signed, and it goes without saying that these early pieces are extremely rare and require considerable expertise to authenticate them.

-Maison Gripoix and ChanelTrailblazer for the new phenomenon of Couture Design in 1868 was a Paris glass worker skilled in the making of reproduction pearls who developed a sophisticated technique for setting and enamelling coloured, cast glass in intricate metal mountings.
-Augustine Gripoix.
+for the new phenomenon of Couture Design in 1868 was a Paris glass worker skilled in the making of reproduction pearls who developed a sophisticated technique for setting and enamelling coloured, cast glass in intricate metal mountings, Augustine Gripoix.
 Founded in 1869 Maison Gripoix is the oldest master of the art of ‘Pate de Verre” (poured glass) jewellery, a technique where a mix of molten glass and enamel is poured into gold-dipped frame surrounding each gem, (rather than through the kiln-firing of a paste of ground glass and binding agents) creating semi-precious gems in the most amazing array of colours and tones which hold aspects of enamel, crystal and even the natural shimmer of the mother of pearl.